openvinotoolkit/openvino_tensorflow/docs/cloud_instructions/Azure_instructions.md

   $ scp -i *.pem  <source-file> <IP-addr-of-your-instance>:/tmp
   ```

-  SSH and SCP with the Azure instance should be working (Note: It worked seamlessly on our team Intel provided Azure account, but developers might need to configure networking to enable this.)
+  SSH and SCP with the Azure instance should be working (Note: Please ensure that the networking is configured properly to enable SSH and SCP access to the selected VM instance.)
   ```bash
   azureuser@tf-u27:~$ python3 --version
   Python 3.8.6